michael2012z/BitBible/markdown/KJV/files/Isa.md

 1. In the year that Tartan came unto Ashdod, (when Sargon the king of Assyria sent him,) and fought against Ashdod, and took it;

 2. At the same time spake the Lord by Isaiah the son of Amoz, saying, Go and loose the sackcloth from off thy loins, and put off thy shoe from thy foot.
-And he did so, walking naked and barefoot.by: Heb. by the hand of
+And he did so, walking naked and barefoot.

 3. And the Lord said, Like as my servant Isaiah hath walked naked and barefoot three years for a sign and wonder upon Egypt and upon Ethiopia;

-4. So shall the king of Assyria lead away the Egyptians prisoners, and the Ethiopians captives, young and old, naked and barefoot, even with their buttocks uncovered, to the shame of Egypt.the Egyptians…: Heb. the captivity of Egyptshame: Heb. nakedness
+4. So shall the king of Assyria lead away the Egyptians prisoners, and the Ethiopians captives, young and old, naked and barefoot, even with their buttocks uncovered, to the shame of Egypt.

 5. And they shall be afraid and ashamed of Ethiopia their expectation, and of Egypt their glory.

-6. And the inhabitant of this isle shall say in that day, Behold, such is our expectation, whither we flee for help to be delivered from the king of Assyria: and how shall we escape?isle: or, country
+6. And the inhabitant of this isle shall say in that day, Behold, such is our expectation, whither we flee for help to be delivered from the king of Assyria: and how shall we escape?

 ## Isaiah 21

 1. The burden of the desert of the sea.
 As whirlwinds in the south pass through; so it cometh from the desert, from a terrible land.

 2. A grievous vision is declared unto me; the treacherous dealer dealeth treacherously, and the spoiler spoileth.
-Go up, O Elam: besiege, O Media; all the sighing thereof have I made to cease.grievous: Heb. hard
+Go up, O Elam: besiege, O Media; all the sighing thereof have I made to cease.

 3. Therefore are my loins filled with pain: pangs have taken hold upon me, as the pangs of a woman that travaileth: I was bowed down at the hearing of it; I was dismayed at the seeing of it.

-4. My heart panted, fearfulness affrighted me: the night of my pleasure hath he turned into fear unto me.heart…: or, mind wanderedturned: Heb. put
+4. My heart panted, fearfulness affrighted me: the night of my pleasure hath he turned into fear unto me.

 5. Prepare the table, watch in the watchtower, eat, drink: arise, ye princes, and anoint the shield.